Transportation in Las Vegas: Airports

-Other airports in the Las Vegas Valley include the North Las Vegas Airport, a noncommercial airport used mostly by hobbyist pilots and small charter airlines, and Henderson Executive Airport, a noncommercial airport used mostly by business jets, and small charter airlines.
 A second, larger commercial airport is planned.
-Ivanpah Valley Airport, as it is known, is a developing relief airport between Primm and Sloan.
+Southern Nevada Supplemental Airport, also called Ivanpah Valley Airport, is a developing relief airport between Primm and Sloan.
 It will be constructed on 6,500 acres of undeveloped land previously owned by the United States Department of the Interior's Bureau of Land Management.
 However, as of August 2011, due to the economic downturn and lack of demand increase, the airport has been put on temporary hold and is still in the design phase.
+Completion date is set for 2037.